For all my friends who love cauliflower, this is a simple recipe that's filled with health benefits, as well as volumes of flavor.

 Turmeric Cauliflower Slabs, Caramelized In Ghee

 - Add prepared cauliflower with salt and toss (or stir) to evenly coat.
 Arrange the cauliflower in an even layer on the skillet and leave it to brown, around 5 minutes.
+To speed cooking, cover the skillet with a lid and add a splash of water.

 - See the last section of the post above for a bunch of dinner ideas, and ways to enjoy this turmeric cauliflower.
 Nobody says you can’t just munch it up on its own either.
 Enjoy!